team-vision2020/final-update-md/main.md

 <!---
 TODO: Add missing image
+-->

 For the purposes of this project, we limit our scope and define a filter as a pair $(f, g)$ where $f: \mathbb{R}^3 \rightarrow \mathbb{R}^3$ is a function that maps every individual color (consisting of 3 channels each with a real value in the $[0, 1]$ range) to some color in the same range, and $g \in \mathbb{R}^{3 \times 3}$ is a convolution kernel that can be used for blurring and sharpening among other effects.
 We assume that a filter is applied first by passing each pixel of an image through $f$, and then convolving the image with $g$, extending the edges by repeating the last row and column of pixels as to preserve the shape of the image.

 While many commercial filters may also contain additional effects such as borders and vignettes, filters are mostly characterized by how they shift the color curves globally and their blur/sharpen/emboss effects.
 Therefore, for the scope of this project, we choose filters which does not have these additional effect.

-Though our work relates to many other fields of computer vision, such as image denoising and brightening imagesDark], not much work directly focuses on end to end filter identification and inversion.
-One publication that we found nversion for identification depends heavily on prior knowledge of the camera demosaicing algorithm which is not always readily available.
+Though our work relates to many other fields of computer vision, such as image denoising and brightening images[^Dark], not much work directly focuses on end to end filter identification and inversion.
+One publication that we found [^ieee_inversion] for identification depends heavily on prior knowledge of the camera demosaicing algorithm which is not always readily available.
 We thus chose to develop our own identification system.

 In many of these settings such as image denoising or brightening, the modifications applied to the image (noise, etc.) are either consistent across the dataset or is known a priori.
 Our task is different from these previous work as our filter functions are unknown, but we have examples of unfiltered \& filtered images.
 Therefore, we decompose this task of filter inversion into two separate tasks, one is filter identification given an input image and the other is filter inversion given a known filter.
 Filter identification for an image is a classification task while filter inversion is a regression task estimating the filter inverses.